microsoft/yardl/docs/docs.md

 ## Protocol Schema Reference

-A protocol's schema is embedded in a JSON format in both the HDF5 and binary formats.
+A protocol's schema is embedded in a JSON format in both the HDF5 and binary encodings.
 This JSON format is informally described here.

 > **Warning**<br>
 > We might make breaking changes to this format before V1.